An Overview of Supercapacitors

 1) High Power Density

-2) Long Charge and Discharge Cycle Life
+2) Long Cycle Life

-3) Short Charging time
+3) Short Charging Time

-4) Special Power Density and Moderate Energy Density
+4) High Power with Moderate Energy

 Figure 9.
 Power vs. Energy Density